The Grid: 10 hidden gems in the Northcenter neighborhood

 The Von Steuben Parade, celebrating German culture and the German general who volunteered for George Washington’s Revolutionary Army, steps off at Lincoln and Irving Park every September.
 If you want to celebrate German-style year round then I’d highly recommend both Laschet’s Inn and Resi’s Bierstube.
 Laschet’s was founded in 1971.

-If you’re a fan of the cult favorite, you’ll find Timber Lanes Bowling Alley charming.
+If you’re a fan of the cult classic film, you’ll find Timber Lanes Bowling Alley charming.
 There are only eight wooden lanes and reserved league times, so it’s important to call ahead.
-You’ll also have to sharpen your math skills by keeping score without the aid of electronic calculators.
-There are plenty of other old school touches, down to the very lived-in, musty smells especially back by the ball rooms.
+You’ll also have to sharpen your math skills by keeping score without the aid of electronic scoreboards.
+There are plenty of other old school touches, down to the very lived-in, musty smells (especially back by the ball rooms).
 Hold your breath back there!
-Buy a pitcher of beer at the bar (notice it’s made from wood from a bowling lane) and order pizza or some other food delivery since it’s BYO food.
+Buy a pitcher of beer at the bar (it’s made from wood from a bowling lane) and order pizza or some other food delivery since it’s BYO food.

 3. See a show

 Martyrs‘ showcases nationally famous bands without ever losing its commitment to local talent.
 Owner Ray Quinn signed the lease on an old post office building in October 1994, and with the help of friends and family, started the music venue.
-The stage is home to all genres of music from rock, blues, folk, jazz, hip hop and world music.
+The stage is home to all genres of music from rock, blues, folk and jazz to hip-hop and world music.
 Martyrs’ also serves pizza, empanadas and quesadillas.

 4. Dust off your old guitar